 Brandon elaborated, “A big transformation for learning organizations is that the cloud has changed how we interact with our learners and increases our ability to get information to our learners when they need it.
 Never in history have we been able to do that.”

 Brandon had a few pieces of advice that he wanted to share with learning leaders facing fast-past learning challenges.
 The takeaways are simple:

 - It’s not all about tech.
-There are many other components changing the nature of how we work – aging workforce, globalization and different generations to name a few.
+There are many other components changing the nature of how we work – an aging workforce, globalization, and different generations to name a few.
 Technology is just one piece of a much bigger puzzle.

 - Keep the human element.
 That never goes away.
 We are a long way from machines controlling everything.